Mathnerd314/stroscot/docs/Commentary/Syntax.rst

 Unicode
 =======

+Per Rust, non-English beginner tutorials are more friendly if they can use localized variable names for familiarity.
+Identifiers seem to be the limit though.
+Per `quotes from Y studios <https://ystudios.com/insights-passion/codelanguage>`__,  localized keywords are very tricky to implement, and often don't work well with the rest of the syntax.
+Localized grammars and word order are even more tricky and also really confusing if you don't know they're in use.
+But there are experiments like ChinesePython that have seen limited interest.
+It is a lot of work to fully localize a language:

+* parser - keywords/reserved words, grammar, word order
+* error messages, warnings, diagnostics
+* standard library method names and strings
+* documentation

-At a minimum comments in localized scripts should be supported.
-But `lots of languages <https://rosettacode.org/wiki/Unicode_variable_names>`__ support Unicode variable names too.
+For Stroscot, at a minimum, comments in localized scripts should be supported.
+But `lots of languages <https://rosettacode.org/wiki/Unicode_variable_names>`__ support Unicode variable names too, so also seems good.
+Anything past that will be DSL territory and not part of the language proper.

+TODO: see if there are any more Unicode guidelines relevant to writing a programming language parser

 Usability
 ---------

 Unicode character input still has no standard solution.
 Copy-pasting from websites or a small cheat file is simple but it is too tedious to use frequently.
 Other methods include a language-specific keyboard, OS input methods like Character Map, or editor input methods like ``\name<tab>`` in Jupyter, `extensions <https://marketplace.visualstudio.com/items?itemName=brunnerh.insert-unicode>`__ for VSCode, or ``Ctrl+x 8 Enter`` in Emacs.
 Generally it seems there is no shortage of solutions and people will put in the effort to find a good IME as required.
 It is really an editor problem, not a PL problem.

-Unicode itself is quite complex and people can get confused by invisible spaces, bidirectional text, and lookalike characters.
-Compiler warnings can reduce these problems.
+Unicode itself is quite complex and people can get confused by invisible characters, different width spaces, bidirectional text, and lookalike characters.
+Compiler warnings can reduce the chance of confusion.

-Non-English beginner tutorials are more friendly if they can use localized variable names for familiarity.
-Identifiers seem to be the limit though.
-Per `quotes from Y studios <https://ystudios.com/insights-passion/codelanguage>`__,  localized keywords are very tricky to implement, and often don't work well with the rest of the syntax, and localized grammars and word order are tricky too and also really confusing.
-But there are experiments like ChinesePython that have seen limited interest.
-It is a lot of work to localize the full language:

-* error messages, warnings, diagnostics
-* standard library method names and strings
-* documentation
-* parser - keywords/reserved words, grammar, word order

 Language fragmentation
 ----------------------